telerik/ajax-docs/knowledge-base/common-http-error-500-19-this-configuration-section-cannot-be-used-at-this-path.md

 ---
-title: HTTP Error 500.19 Config error&#58; This configuration section cannot be used at this path
+title: "HTTP Error 500.19 Config error: This configuration section cannot be used at this path"
 description: Config Error This configuration section cannot be used at this path.
 Check out how to fix it.
 type: troubleshooting
 page_title: HTTP Error 500.19 Config error This configuration section cannot be used at this path